HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

         </observe>
 ```

 In the above HVML code, `fillDirEntries` uses the `with` attribute of the `return` element to return the number of directory entries, turning it from an operation group into a function with a return value.
-When using this function, use the `call` tag to define an action element that performs the call operation in order to obtain the result data.
+When using this function, use `call` tag to define an action element that performs the call operation in order to obtain the result data.

-The `call` element differs from the `include` element as follows:
+`call` element differs from `include` element as follows:

-- The result data in the stack frame corresponding to the `call` element can be overwritten by the `return` element in the operation group or the `back` element in the operation group.
+- The result data in the stack frame corresponding to `call` element can be overwritten by `return` element in the operation group or `back` element in the operation group.
 If there is no `return` or `back` element in the operation group to modify the result data, the result data in the stack frame corresponding to the `call` element will remain `undefined` unchanged.
-- In the stack frame corresponding to the `include` element, the initial result data is determined by its own `on` attribute value or content, which can be overwritten by the `back` element in the operation group, and the `return` element in the operation group only It is used to fall back to the stack frame where the last `include` is located, without modifying the result data in the stack frame corresponding to the `include`.
+- In the stack frame corresponding to `include` element, the initial result data is determined by its own `on` attribute value or content, which can be overwritten by `back` element in the operation group.
+And `return` element in the operation group   is only used to fall back to the stack frame where the last `include` is located,without modifying the result data in the stack frame corresponding to `include`.

-That is, the main difference between `call` and `include` is how to handle the return value defined by the `return` element in the operation group: the former cares about the return value, and the latter does not.
+That is, the main difference between `call` and `include` is how to handle the return value defined by `return` element in the operation group: The former cares about the return value, and the latter does not.
 In practice, `include` is generally used to manipulate the target document, and `call` is generally used to obtain a result data.

-We can use the `within` attribute on the `call` element to specify a different name than the current walker.
+We can use `within` attribute on `call` element to specify a different name than the current walker.
 At this point, we can perform the specified group of operations in another walker.
-Since each HVML walker has its own virtual machine instance, and different virtual machine instances usually run in different threads or different processes of the operating system, we can achieve thread- or process-based concurrent processing in this way.
-When we use the `concurrently` attribute on the current worker, a new coroutine will be created in the current virtual machine instance to execute the specified operation group.
+Since each HVML walker has its own virtual machine instance, and different virtual machine instances usually run in different threads or different processes of the operating system.
+In this way, we can achieve concurrent processing based on thread or process.
+When we use `concurrently` attribute on the current worker, a new coroutine will be created in the current virtual machine instance to execute the specified operation group.
 We call the above two calling behaviors `call concurrently`.
-At this point, if the `asynchronously` adverb attribute is used, the `call` element will return immediately after creating the new coroutine (and possibly a new virtual machine instance), then use `observe` to observe its result, otherwise it will wait for the concurrent call The result is returned. like:
+At this point, if `asynchronously` adverb attribute is used, `call` element will return immediately after creating the new coroutine (and possibly a new virtual machine instance), then use `observe` to observe its result.
+Otherwise it will wait for the concurrent call The result is returned.
+For example:

 ```hvml
     <define as="collectAllDirEntriesRecursively">